estark37/estark37.github.io/_posts/2021-02-01-padding-partitioning-oracles-and-another-hot-take-on-pakes.md

 encryption algorithms have it and others don’t.)

 Suppose you’re using this encryption scheme with the padding scheme I described
-above: messages are padded with n bytes, each set to the value n, to extend the message length to a multiple of 16 bytes.
+above: messages are padded with _n_ bytes, each set to the value _n_, to extend the message length to a multiple of 16 bytes.
 We’ll say that there’s always at least one byte of padding added, so a message that is originally 16 bytes would be padded to 32 bytes.

 Now consider an attacker who has some ciphertext which is an encryption of a message _m_, and the attacker wants to learn what _m_ is.
 The attacker can